CesarGarcia-dot/DatingAppNetCoreAngular/README.md

 ```bash
 npm install
 ```
-after if you want to run SPA project
+After if you want to run SPA project
 ```bash
 ng serve -o
 ```